LeClaptain/Math_physic_JV_Wallah/README.md

 ## Tests

 Create a new Visual Studio c++ console project, and add all files from `src/maths` and `src/tests`.
+You will also need to set the define flag `IGNORE_GLM`.
 You can then run the project, and it will print results in the console.

 # Using the project